The Australian National Aquatic Ecosystems (ANAE) classification of the Murray-Darling Basin

 The classification is currently used by the Murray-Darling Basin Authority (MDBA) and Commonwealth Environmental Water Office (CEWO) to support monitoring, evaluation and adaptive management of water resources in the Basin.

 ANAE Classification of the Murray-Darling Basin v3.0 released

 In 2021 a new update was released as v3.0 which dramatically improves the mapping of floodplain systems and completes the mapping in western NSW.
 The update also includes improvements to river mapping using the new Australian Hydrological Geospatial Fabric (Geofabric) v3.
 The mapping of the ANAE classification of the Murrray-Darling Basin is now considered to be ‘complete’ for the Basin, representing the best available mapping for all jurisdictions.
 As part of the v3.0 update I have written a User Guide that attempts to consolidate reference information and provide helpful hints and approaches for working with the data set.

 Clients: the Murray-Darling Basin Authority (MDBA) and Commonwealth Environmental Water Office (CEWO) supported by the Basin States.

 - ANAE classification of the Murray-Darling Basin v3.0 User Guide 18March2021.pdf

 - ANAE v3.0 release presentation (pdf of powerpoint slides)

 - The Aquatic Ecosystems Toolkit Module 2: Interim Australian National Aquatic Ecosystem (ANAE) Classification Framework

-- Brooks S, Cottingham P, Butcher R, Hale J. (2014).
-Interim classification of aquatic ecosystems in the Murray-Darling Basin: Stage 2 report.
-Peter Cottingham & Associates report to the Commonwealth Environmental Water Office and Murray-Darling Basin Authority.
-Canberra.
+- Brooks S., Cottingham P., Butcher R. and Hale J. (2014).
+Interim Classification of Aquatic Ecosystems in the Murray-Darling Basin (2014).
+Peter Cottingham & Associates report to the Commonwealth Environmental Water Office and Murray-Darling Basin Authority, Canberra.